-If a student intends to or is thinking about taking a leave or withdrawing they must contact their International Student Advisor as soon as possible.
-International students must submit a completed Change of Registration form to the international student advisor.
+If a student intends to or is thinking about taking a leave or withdrawing they must contact their DSO as soon as possible.
+International students must submit a completed Withdrawal form in the student portal.

 Requests for leave of absence due to medical reasons must be accompanied by a letter from a licensed physician that clearly indicates that a student is not able to be enrolled in classes in the current semester.